kingh0730/typst-cv-miku/data.typ

     ]
   )

-  - Used Django and Streamlit to build a framework for data processing, analysis, and visualization, enabling dozens of pipelines, e.g. association rule learning, dynamic time warping.
+  - Used Django and Streamlit to build a framework for data processing, analysis, and visualization, enabling 10+ data pipelines, including association rule learning, dynamic time warping, etc.
   - Used PyTorch CNNs to recognize objects in NASA satellite images, validated the feasibility of a new product.

   #datedsubsection(